tagohd/mono/Outline.md

 - They also get THE BLADE and THE STAFF.

 ### 2.2.3 The Ordeal
-- While attempting to retrieve THE CHALICE, Luke encounters AL for the first time.
+- While attempting to retrieve THE CHALICE, Luke encounters AL for the "first" time.
 Despite James's "best" efforts, he is woefully unprepared, and AL beats him handily.
 - Case, who is separated from Luke because he's busy investigating James, shows up in the nick of time to save Luke, repaying him for saving his life in Rhapsody.
 - Luke wonders why he lost if he's THE CHOSEN ONE.
 Case assures him that it's simply because he hasn't completed his training.
 (And maybe there's a sweet moment where Case promises that he'll never let Luke face AL alone again.)
+	- He'll just have to try harder.

 ### 2.2.4 Reward
 - Luke returns to finish his training.
 James teaches him a very powerful spell, but Luke accidentally kills James when he tries to cast it.
 Maybe Luke has some more déjà vu about this, but it's too little, too late.